 Our 2016 Partners include:: City Slicker Farms, Focon Construction, Mandela Foods Cooperative, Numi Tea, Nzalini Glass, PS Print, The Crucible & The West Oakland Environmental Indicators Project.

-Our West Oakland Legacy & Leadership After School Program will serve our high school aged youth and two middle schools over the course of three consecutive 10 week sessions facilitated by Artesteem and City Slicker Farms instructors and Specialists from West Oakland Environmental Indicators Project.
+Our West Oakland Legacy Project after school program serves high school and middle school-aged youth over the course of three consecutive 10 week sessions.
+Facilitated by Artesteem and City Slicker Farms, instructors and specialists from West Oakland Environmental Indicators Project build leadership skills & experience Visual Art, Urban Agriculture, and Environmental Science.

 Students who participate in the program at the High School level will be able to work side by side with professional artists, learn to cultivate food, gain greater environmental awareness and represent our community as youth leaders.
-Our Program will culminate in May following the opening of our 19th Annual Student Art Exhibition.
-Students willl be able to display and sell their artwork in our professionally curated and installed show with upwards of 300 attendees.
+Our Program will culminate in May following the opening of our Annual Student Art Exhibition.
+Students will be able to display and sell their artwork in our professionally curated show.

 Each student in our program will also earn a stipend and receive the necessary guidance, support and team effort required to graduate high school.